-If you struggle to get people to participate in meetings, you’re not alone.
+If you struggle to get people to participate in a meeting, you’re not alone.
 Many people dread meetings and once they’re under way, folks clam up or space out.
-Lack of participation is a sure roadblock to meeting productivity.
+Lack of participation in the meeting is a sure roadblock to productivity.
 Before you know it, a downward spiral takes hold — everyone’s quiet — except you.
 As the meeting drags on, people may feel resentment because you’re keeping them from their “real work.”

 When your conference room is silent, how can you keep your meeting actively moving forward?
 With buy-in.